Relative Strangers

 Analyzing intimate ethnographic scenes through anthropological theories of kinship, psychoanalysis, social theory from the Global South, and more, the book reveals how alterity in the Middle East does not adhere to rigid identitarian categories.
 Ultimately, Relative Strangers demonstrates the inadequacy of transposing models of pluralism centered on European and American experiences of minoritization onto other contexts.

-The book is under contract with University of Toronto Press and will be published in October 2024.
+The book will be published by University of Toronto Press in December 2024.